ArnoChenFx/lore-client/docs/en/DEVELOPMENT.md

 and outcomes only.
 Never serialize arguments, Token DTOs, or file content.
 Error text must pass through `sanitizeLogMessage`.

-Rust logging, rotation, and log-directory commands live in `src-tauri/src/app_logging.rs`.
-Logs use Tauri's `AppLog` directory, are limited to 5 MiB per file, and retain five active or rotated files in total.
-Changes to logging boundaries must add redaction tests and keep `src-tauri/capabilities/default.json` limited to required permissions.

 ### Work with a Lore server

 Set an explicit server address before starting the desktop application: